5 biggest winners and losers in college basketball this week

 - source

-- The fourth week of the 2019-2020 basketball season has come and gone, and the AP Top 25 Poll looks drastically different from how it looked last week.
+- The fifth week of the 2019-2020 basketball season has come and gone, and the AP Top 25 Poll looks pretty similar to how it did last week.

-- The Duke Blue Devils fell out of the top of the poll after suffering a brutal upset to the unranked Stephen F. Austin Lumberjacks at Cameron Indoor Stadium Tuesday.
+- Jordan Nwora and the Louisville Cardinals remain at the top of the AP Poll for the second consecutive week after downing the red-hot Michigan Wolverines at the KFC Yum!
+Center Tuesday.

-- The Louisville Cardinals bumped up to the No. 1 spot in the rankings, while the Kansas Jayhawks, Maryland Terrapins, Michigan Wolverines, and Virginia Cavaliers round out the top five.
+- Along with the No. 5 Wolverines, the Kansas Jayhawks, Ohio State Buckeyes, and Maryland Terrapins round out the top five.

-- The ACC leads all conferences with five teams in the AP Top 25 Poll, while the Big Ten and Pac-12 follow close behind with four apiece in the rankings.
+- The ACC leads all conferences with five teams in the AP Top 25 Poll, while the Big Ten and Bieg East follow close behind with four apiece in the rankings.

 - Here are the five biggest winners and losers of Week 5 of the college basketball season.